clockwerkz/jsMemoryGame/README.md

 ## TODO

 - [x] Write a function that will create the game board
-- [ ] Implement a timer that starts when the first card is clicked
+- [X] Implement a timer that starts when the first card is clicked
+- [ ] Have the cards "flip" when clicked using css animations
 - [ ] Implement the scoring system; A star rating that is based on player performance
 - [ ] Create a "Game Over" modal that shows the Final Score and a "Start a New Game"
-- [ ] Write a function that will reset the board and game variables to start a new game
+- [X] Write a function that will reset the board and game variables to start a new game

 ## Wistlist